 I always thaw chops in the refrigerator, not on the counter.
 I recommend taking it out of the freezer at least 24 hours before you want to make it.

 To reheat, I prefer the microwave.
 Some homesteaders don’t even own a microwave, so feel free to add all of the ingredients back into a baking dish and heat at 350°F for at least 15 minutes, up to 30 minutes.
 Just keep an eye on it!

-If the pork smells funny or looks slimy, please throw away and do not try to reheat.
+If the pork smells funny or looks slimy, please throw it away and do not try to reheat it.